-35. Have the issuing judicial authorities of your Member State experienced any problems regarding section (i)?
+- 35. Have the issuing judicial authorities of your Member State experienced any problems regarding section (i)?
 If so, please describe those difficulties and how they were resolved.

-36. Have the executing judicial authorities of your Member State experienced any problems regarding section (i)?
+Not the case - 36.
+Have the executing judicial authorities of your Member State experienced any problems regarding section (i)?
 If so, please describe those difficulties and how they were resolved.
+Not the case